Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEDevice.rst

 NA

-.. note :: Use this member function to stop the device operating in either BLE
-    peripheral mode or BLE central mode.

-    “BLEDevice.h” must be included to use the class function.
+.. note :: Use this member function to stop the device operating in either BLE peripheral mode or BLE central mode.
+"BLEDevice.h" must be included to use the class function.

 **BLEDevice::configServer**
 ---------------------------